 I’d spend more time visiting with those of different races or backgrounds.

-I’d say, “I disagree with that” when someone says something I disagree with.
+I’d say, “I disagree with that” when someone said something I disagreed with.

-I’d smile and speak to peers who don’t seem to have friends.
+I’d smile and speak to peers who didn’t seem to have friends.

-I’d worry less about what different social groups think me, realizing they’re probably not thinking anything of me.
+I’d worry less about what different social groups thought about me, realizing they were probably not thinking of me at all.